vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/discounts.rst

 -----------------------

-To apply a discount on the whole order, go to :menuselection:`Point of Sales --> Configuration --> Point of Sale` and select your PoS.
+To apply a discount on the whole order, go to :menuselection:`Point of Sales --> Configuration --> Điểm bán hàng` and select your PoS.

 Once on your PoS form, select *Global Discounts*, under the *Pricing* category.